-ENGAGES GRASSROOTS AND ENTREPRENEUR LEADERS IN A COLLABORATIVE EFFORT TO GROW TRUST, CONNECTIVITY, AND COMMUNITY ENGAGEMENT, ESHIP RIO GRANDE IS ALIGNING AROUND THE FOOD AND AGRICULTURE SECTORS, LARGELY IN NORTH CENTRAL NEW MEXICO.
+ESHIP RIO GRANDE ENGAGED GRASSROOTS AND ENTREPRENEUR LEADERS IN A COLLABORATIVE EFFORT TO GROW TRUST, CONNECTIVITY, AND COMMUNITY ENGAGEMENT ALIGNED AROUND THE FOOD AND AGRICULTURE SECTORS, LARGELY IN NORTH CENTRAL NEW MEXICO.

-This work was initially focused across a geographic area that includes Albuquerque, Santa Fe, Los Alamos, and Española; it has expanded to include statewide partnerships across New Mexico as well as regional pilot programs in the Pueblo of Zuni/Navajo Nation and North Central New Mexico.
+This work was initially focused across a geographic area that includes Albuquerque, Santa Fe, Los Alamos, and Española, and expanded to include statewide partnerships across New Mexico as well as regional pilot programs in the Pueblo of Zuni/Navajo Nation and North Central New Mexico.

 Food Community Navigation

-A Food Community Navigator serves as a referral, networking, and relationship building specialist who connects farmers and ranchers to a diverse set of agricultural resources and business services.
-By using the tools and resources provided by the ESHIP Communities Rio Grande, the Navigator's own professional connections/network, and by elevating the assets in the regional agricultural community, the Navigators help to create opportunities for farmers/ranchers and agricultural entrepreneurs to succeed in their farming endeavors.
+A Food Community Navigator served as a referral, networking, and relationship building specialist who connected farmers and ranchers to a diverse set of agricultural resources and business services.
+By using the tools and resources provided by the ESHIP Communities Rio Grande, the Navigator's own professional connections/network, and by elevating the assets in the regional agricultural community, the Navigators helped to create opportunities for farmers/ranchers and agricultural entrepreneurs to succeed in their farming endeavors.

 GREEN FIRE TIMES